StefanIvemo/stefanivemo.github.io/about.md

 permalink: /about/
 ---

-I'm a Solution Architect working with Microsoft Azure, Microsoft 365 and AWS.
+My name is Stefan Ivemo and this is my cloud blog!
+Here you will find a mixture of things related to Microsoft Azure, Microsoft 365 and AWS.
+It can be anything from deployment guides, scripting to thoughts and opinions.
+Welcome!

 ### Certifications